-Spouses and Certified Domestic Partners of tenured, tenure-track faculty, and faculty “grandfathered” as Special Appointment Faculty;
+- Spouses of tenured, tenure-track faculty, and faculty “grandfathered” as Special Appointment Faculty

-Spouses and Certified Domestic Partners of regular full-time administrative staff (T-26 and above); and
+- Spouses of regular full-time administrative staff (T-26 and above)

-Legally dependent children of full-time faculty and regular full-time staff, including natural, adopted, or non-adopted stepchildren of the employee who are less than 24 years of age when initially enrolled in a Temple University undergraduate degree program.
-If the dependent child leaves the University and re-enrolls within a five-year (5) period, then he or she will be eligible to use tuition remission for any remaining semesters.
+- Legally dependent children of full-time faculty and regular full-time staff, including natural, adopted or non-adopted stepchildren of the employee who are less than 24 years of age when initially enrolled in a Temple University undergraduate degree program.
+If the dependent child leaves the university and re-enrolls within a five-year period, then he or she will be eligible to use tuition remission for any remaining semesters.

 Full-time faculty and administrative staff who retire from Temple University are eligible for the same tuition remission benefits for which they were eligible the day of retirement.

-No tuition remission is given for courses taken in Temple University’s Schools of Law, Medicine, Dentistry, or Podiatric Medicine, with the exception of specially designated graduate courses as determined by the Dean’s office of the specific professional school.
+No tuition remission is given for courses taken in Temple University’s schools of Law, Medicine, Dentistry or Podiatric Medicine, with the exception of specially designated graduate courses as determined by the Dean’s Offices of the specific professional schools.
 In the School of Pharmacy, tuition remission is limited to undergraduate programs.

 Graduate tuition benefits may be considered a taxable benefit.
 The value of graduate tuition benefits will be included in the employee’s taxable wages, and all applicable taxes will be withheld during the year the tuition benefits are received.

-The benefit entitlement for eligible non-bargaining employees and eligible dependents is as follows:
+The benefit entitlement for eligible employees and eligible dependents is as follows:

-If an active full-time faculty member or employee having at least 10 years of service dies prior to retirement, their children are eligible for tuition benefits for up to 10 semesters, including any semesters already completed at the time of the parent’s death.
+If a full-time faculty member or employee having at least 10 years of service dies prior to retirement, his or her children, under the age of 24, are eligible for tuition benefits for up to 10 semesters, including any semesters already completed at the time of the parent’s death.

 Employees may register for any class that does not interfere with the employee’s regular work schedule.
-Upon request, a Vice President or Dean may approve a flexible work schedule for an employee to allow the employee to take a course during normal work hours.
+Upon written request, a vice president or dean may approve a flexible work schedule for an employee to allow the employee to take a course during normal work hours.
 Under such an arrangement, the flexible schedule must not negatively impact the functioning of the office.
 In addition, the employee’s regular work schedule must be adjusted to account for the time spent at class.

-In any given semester, the value of tuition remission benefits on a per-credit-hour basis shall equal the per-credit-hour rate of the least costly program at Temple University offering the degree.
-For example, the calculated rate of tuition remission per-credit-hour for the Executive MBA (EMBA) program will not exceed the standard per-credit-hour rate for the traditional MBA program.
+In any given semester, the value of tuition remission benefits on a per-credit-hour basis shall equal the per-credit-hour rate of the least costly program offering the degree at Temple University.
+For instance, the calculated rate of tuition remission per-credit-hour for the Executive MBA program will not exceed the standard per-credit-hour rate for the traditional MBA program.